 ● Bile duct complications

-If the patient thoroughly respects all the liver transplant guidelines and the procedure is done at a trustworthy, modern facility, the chances of these complications occurring are reduced.
+When the patient carefully follows all the liver transplant rules, and the operation is performed at a reliable, modern center, the odds of these complications taking place are diminished.

-Since special immune system depressant drugs are taken after liver transplantation surgery, patients can suffer from a wide range of side effects, including:
+Because special immune system depressant medications are used after liver transplantation operation, patients can experience various side effects, involving:

 ● Vomiting and nausea